mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
 The `-c` flag is the same as `--cpus-per-task`.
 The specified value is saved in the variable `SLURM_CPUS_PER_TASK`.
 In this case, the total number of cores equals `SLURM_NTASKS * SLURM_CPUS_PER_TASK`, that is 16.

-The built-in environment variable `OMP_NUMB_THREADS` is used to set the number of threads for an OpenMP program.
+The built-in environment variable `OMP_NUM_THREADS` is used to set the number of threads for an OpenMP program.
 Here it is equal to `SLURM_CPUS_PER_TASK`.
 The number of MPI tasks is set to be `SLURM_NTASK` in the `mpirun` command line, therefore, the nubmer of MPI tasks times the number of threads equals the total number of CPU cores.

 Users only need to specify the numbers following Slurm flags `-n` and `-c`, for example, `-n 4 -c 4` or `-n 8 -c 2`, keeping the product unchanged, then the MPI tasks and threads are all set automatically.